awcodify/AWS-IAM-Simplified/ACCOUNT_REQUIREMENTS.md

 ### "No data showing up"

 **Possible causes:**
-1. Wrong AWS account credentials
+1. Wrong AWS account credentials entered
 2. Wrong AWS region selected
 3. No data exists in that account
 4. Insufficient IAM permissions

 **Debug steps:**
-1. Verify account: `aws sts get-caller-identity`
+1. Check account ID displayed in the header
-2. Verify region: Check region selector in app
+2. Verify region in Settings page
-3. Verify permissions: Try AWS CLI commands manually
+3. Check account capability indicators on dashboard
-4. Check browser console for API errors
+4. Try logging out and back in with correct credentials

 ## FAQ